aokellermann/iex/.github/CONTRIBUTING.md

 * Exceptions may be thrown.
 When in doubt, follow conventions in preexisting code.

 You code's conformity to this repo's style can be checked with `style.sh`.
 Any nonconformities will be printed to output.
 Your code must be built before running this script due to the way that `clang-tidy` works.
+Due to the usage of GoogleTest, 100,000+ suppressed warnings will be generated, but you don't have to worry about this.
 Dependencies for this script are:
 * clang-tidy 10.0.0+
 * clang-format 10.0.0+